Rainbow: Double rainbows

 A secondary rainbow, at a greater angle than the primary rainbow, is often visible.
 The term double rainbow is used when both the primary and secondary rainbows are visible.
 In theory, all rainbows are double rainbows, but since the secondary bow is always fainter than the primary, it may be too weak to spot in practice.

 Secondary rainbows are caused by a double reflection of sunlight inside the water droplets.
-Technically the secondary bow is centred on the sun itself, but since its angular size is more than 90° (about 127° for violet to 130° for red), it is seen on the same side of the sky as the primary rainbow, about 10° outside it at an apparent angle of 50–53°.
+Technically, the secondary bow is centred on the sun itself, but since its angular size is more than 90° (about 127° for violet to 130° for red), it is seen on the same side of the sky as the primary rainbow, about 10° outside it at an apparent angle of 50–53°.
 As a result of the "inside" of the secondary bow being "up" to the observer, the colours appear reversed compared to those of the primary bow.

 The secondary rainbow is fainter than the primary because more light escapes from two reflections compared to one and because the rainbow itself is spread over a greater area of the sky.
 Each rainbow reflects white light inside its coloured bands, but that is "down" for the primary and "up" for the secondary.
 The dark area of unlit sky lying between the primary and secondary bows is called Alexander's band, after Alexander of Aphrodisias, who first described it.

 Twinned rainbow

 Unlike a double rainbow that consists of two separate and concentric rainbow arcs, the very rare twinned rainbow appears as two rainbow arcs that split from a single base.
 The colours in the second bow, rather than reversing as in a secondary rainbow, appear in the same order as the primary rainbow.
 A "normal" secondary rainbow may be present as well.
 Twinned rainbows can look similar to, but should not be confused with supernumerary bands.
 The two phenomena may be told apart by their difference in colour profile: supernumerary bands consist of subdued pastel hues (mainly pink, purple and green), while the twinned rainbow shows the same spectrum as a regular rainbow.

 The cause of a twinned rainbow is believed to be the combination of different sizes of water drops falling from the sky.
 Due to air resistance, raindrops flatten as they fall, and flattening is more prominent in larger water drops.
-When two rain showers with different-sized raindrops combine, they each produce slightly different rainbows which may combine and form a twinned rainbow.
+When two rain showers with different-sized raindrops combine, they each produce slightly different rainbows that may combine and form a twinned rainbow.

 A numerical ray tracing study showed that a twinned rainbow on a photo could be explained by a mixture of 0.40 and 0.45 mm droplets.
 That small difference in droplet size resulted in a small difference in flattening of the droplet shape, and a large difference in flattening of the rainbow top.

 Meanwhile, the even rarer case of a rainbow split into three branches was observed and photographed in nature.